 Read our full Amazfit ZenBuds review

-5. Fitbit Charge 4 - Best Fitbit for sleep tracking
+5. Fitbit Inspire 2 - Best Fitbit for sleep-quality tracking

 The Dreem 2 headset offers an impressive sleep tracking experience with a range of advanced sensors including an EEG that measures your brainwaves when you sleep alongside a well-built and user-friendly app and a variety of bespoke CBT-focused programs to actively help improve your sleep and fight bad sleep habits.